jlockha21/Movie-Database/README.md

 Welcome to the Movie Database project!
 This is a web application built with React.js that allows users to browse information about movies, including movies currently in theaters, upcoming releases, and the ability to search for specific movies.

+Here is the live site link : https://pacific-temple-59671-32b4135be7c1.herokuapp.com

 ## Features

 - **Browse Now:** View movies currently in theaters.